-Detailed information on a particular tender is to be found in the solicitation documents published in relation to the tender e.g. the Request for Proposals (RfP) and Terms of Reference (ToR).
-A request for clarification and information may also be sent to contact in accordance with the procedure outlined in the RfP.
+Detailed information on a particular tender may be found in the solicitation documents published in relation to the tender e.g. the Request for Proposals (RfP) and Terms of Reference (ToR).
+A request for clarification and information may also be sent to the email address indicated in the RfP document.

 International IDEA always publishes Tender Notices on its website.
 Depending on the nature of the procurement it may also advertise in the following forums: Devex, Devnet and Eurobrussels websites; local press; and any other relevant trade websites or press medium.

 No, International IDEA is a separate organisation that has been granted UN observer status.

 International IDEA’s original 14 founding Member States were: Australia, Barbados, Belgium, Chile, Costa Rica, Denmark, Finland, India, The Netherlands, Norway, Portugal, South Africa, Spain, and Sweden.
 For more insight about International IDEA’s history and the relevance of its work, read The Birth of an IDEA by Bengt Säve-Söderbergh, the first Secretary-General of International IDEA.
 View a list of our current Member States.